 What the world requires is a new approach that can expand human potential, get over the challenges of today, and provide guidelines for a better future; a better life for more people, all over the world, and a practical vision of the future that is not only created for all, but is created by all.

-The overarching theme of World Expo 2025 Osaka, "Designing Future Society for Our Lives" is supported by two subthemes:
+The overarching theme of World Expo 2025 Osaka Kansai, "Designing Future Society for Our Lives" is supported by three subthemes:

 It aims to focus on human lives.

 The theme calls on each and every individual to think about their own aspirations and empower them to realise their full potential and push forward the worldwide effort to create a sustainable society that embraces all such aspirations.

 It aligns with global efforts to tackle the common international community issues outlined in the United Nation’s Sustainable Development Goals (SDGs) within three specific focus areas: Saving Lives, Empowering Lives, and Connecting Lives.
 A pivotal step in achieving these goals will be the actualisation of Society 5.0, Japan’s catalysing initiative to empower individuals to confront head-on the issues of the times, by leveraging the technological breakthroughs in the Internet of Things (IoT), AI, robotics and big data, among others.
 Expo 2025 Osaka Kansai will be a place to co-create a sustainable society that can support the aspirations of all through the sharing of new ideas from each participant.